section-engineering-education/engineering-education/content/articles/model-interpretation-using-lime/index.md

 - sepal_width > 3.30
 - sepal_length <= 5.10

+According to the right side of the image, all these rules are met.
-All these rules are achieved according to the right side of the image which gives the dimensions of our input features.
+The right side of the image gives the dimensions of our input features.

 Using this visual representation, we can see that our model made the right prediction and now we can trust this model.